Sign Up Free

 The most common mistake people make with Bitcoin is buying it before they understand it.
 They hear about price surges, see headlines about ETFs, watch friends post screenshots of gains, and act on urgency rather than understanding.

-This approach leads to predictable problems: buying at peaks driven by fear of missing out, panic selling during corrections, falling for scams that promise unrealistic returns, and storing funds insecurely because they never learned how custody works.
-Every one of these mistakes traces back to the same root cause: acting without sufficient understanding of the system.
+Buying Bitcoin based on price momentum without understanding custody, volatility, or how the network works leads to predictable errors: purchasing at FOMO-driven peaks, panic selling during corrections, falling for scams promising guaranteed returns, and storing funds insecurely.
+Every one of these mistakes traces back to acting without foundational knowledge of the system.

 The Core Insight